IBDecodable/IBGraph/README.md

 ### Convert graph to png

+First use `dot` reporter.

-You can install `graphviz` using Homebrew
+Then you can install `graphviz` using Homebrew

 ```
 brew install graphviz
 ```

-then launch the convertion using `dot` command
+And finally launch the convertion using `dot` command

 ```
 dot -Tpng MyStoryboards.dot -o MyStoryboards.png